joel-collard/proton-pass-wrapper/README.md

 <br>

-> *Disclaimer: This is a community-driven open-source Python bridge for Proton Pass.
+> *This is a community-driven open-source Python bridge for Proton Pass.
 It is maintained independently of Proton AG and is not an official Proton product.*

 <br>